 Tip: reduce scrolling and load times by embedding videos in a Page or Book

-Camtasia Relay makes it easy to record your computer’s screen activity and also your voice using a microphone or webcam.
+MEDIALecture makes it easy to record your computer’s screen activity and also your voice using a microphone or webcam.

 Then move the video into a public or secure category, or use the Moodle plugin to restrict access to your students.
 Further details are available in this guide to changing video categories.